-Because the Baumann Centre provides the only acoustically engineered space in Greater Victoria that is designed explicitly for music making, workshops, and opera rehearsals, it is creating enhanced opportunities for artistic creation, public engagement and artist training, not only for Pacific Opera Victoria, but for other community organizations, including the Greater Victoria Youth Orchestra, the Victoria Children's Choir, and the Greater Victoria Performing Arts Festival, which use the space for their musical programs,
+Because the Baumann Centre provides the only acoustically engineered space in Greater Victoria that is designed explicitly for music making, workshops, and opera rehearsals, it is creating enhanced opportunities for artistic creation, public engagement and artist development, not only for Pacific Opera Victoria, but for other community organizations, including the Greater Victoria Youth Orchestra and the Victoria Children's Choir, which use the space for their musical programs,

 The heart of the Opera Centre is Wingate Studio, 2,500-square foot rehearsal and music making space, named in honour of donor Lydia Wingate.
 Wingate Studio is not only practical, but beautiful.
 A stunning acoustic ceiling canopy has been created by Kwagiulth Artist and former opera singer Carey Newman.

 This magnificent piece of First Nations art helps make the Opera Centre something very special indeed – a place of musical and visual delight, where artists, young people, and the community can explore opera.

 We look forward to welcoming you into our new Home for Opera!

 The inspiring generosity of many patrons and donors provided funds for the renovations to the Baumann Centre and helped support this expansion of POV's commmunity programming to fulfill our long-term vision for community art-making, artist development, and youth education.